KimikaTeorikoa/python-notes-tccm/contents/printing.md

 for the variables identified by curly braces `{}`.
 The more general syntax is `{<variableID>:<format>}`.
 The way `<variableID>` is specified depends on the method used to generate the string.
-Namely, the `format` contains the variables as arguments, and `<variableID>` is the position of the variable in the argument list.
-If no idenfier is used, the variables are used in the order they appear in the argument list.
-The `f-strings` are strings defined with the `f` modifier, `f"my_string"`.
+Namely, the `format()` function contains the variables as arguments, and `<variableID>` is the position of the variable in the argument list.
+If no identifier is used, the variables are used in the order they appear in the argument list.
+The `f-strings` are defined with the `f` modifier, i.e., `f"my_string"`.
 They are a bit more flexible, and allow to directly use a variable, or any valid Python expression as `<variableID>`.

 The third method uses the `%` character as placeholder within the string,